 A successful 18-months riding for the MTN-Qhubeka Feeder Team has seen Nic Dougall secure a contract with the Pro-Continental team from July 1.

-"Obviously I'm really excited to be part of the amazing setup that MTN-Qhubeka have provided," the London born 20-year-old Australian said.
+"Obviously I'm really excited to be part of the amazing setup that MTN-Qhubeka have provided," the London born 20-year-old South African said.
 "They've received invites to do some of the biggest races in the world this year like the Tour of Flanders and the Vuelta a España, and to have the opportunity to compete at that level is a dream come true."

 With the ambition of racing grand tours and being part of a Tour de France team, Dougall is under no illusions of the work required but explained his desire to success and see his dreams become reality.

 "I have wanted to be part of this team for a very long time and I've been prepared to sacrifice in certain areas of my life so yes I think for me it certainly does show that dreams can come true and that if you are prepared to take opportunities when they come you can make anything happen," Dougall said.

 "I was extremely lucky to have Jean Pierre, Van Zyl and Andrew Smith at the WCCA Feeder Team to help me progress to this level.
 Having them to keep me on track, advise me and provide me with opportunities to show what I can do on a bike was invaluable.
 I am really excited to be part of Team MTN-Qhubeka and look forward to racing with a team that rides to mobilise kids through bicycles – it's a fantastic cause."

 Doug Ryder, MTN-Qhubeka’s team principal, explained the joy of seeing Dougall move up to the Pro-Conti team from the Feeder Team.